letoram/arcan/src/tools/waybridge/README.md

 Notes and Issues
 ====
-1. Mesa picks the wrong render-node
-At the moment, EGL/drm is stuck on what seems like a bug in Mesa.
-If we bind the bridge to a render-node, a client will get somewhere in the nasty backtrace to (drm\_handle\_device) - the reference to /dev/dri/card128 rather than /dev/dri/renderD128.
-A quick hack around this bug is to simply create the render-node under the name mesa is looking for.
-Another interesting part is when we have multiple GPUs.
-This might be a bug in the shmif, but the authentication token goes against the wrong GPU.

-The other option is to tell arcan to start arcan with the ARCAN\_VIDEO\_ALLOW\_AUTH environment set and start waybridge with ARCAN\_RENDER\_NODE pointing to the card device arcan uses.
-This will push the privilege level of waybridge to be on par with arcan.

-2. DRM- buffer translation is incomplete - this breaks more and more applications as fewer work without GL/EGL available at all.
-Some of the friction comes from a lot of this crap being hidden deep inside the bowels of Mesa in a way that doesn't play well with proxying at all.
-Seem to have some mapping problems here with authentication tokens and my installation.
+1. DRM- buffer translation is incomplete - though the handles can be forwarded with some rather aggressive DRM tricks, we still don't track/release correctly.

+2. Mouse input, scroll wheel / scroll locking not really working

 3. Stride - the shm- buffer blit doesn't take stride differences into account.
 This fails on MPV in SHM depending on source video size.

-4. Buffering and recent Qt5 demos, for some reason the pyqt demos queues up a lot of frames and then just dies - unsure what is happening here.
+4. Buffering and recent Qt5 demos, for some reason the pyqt demos queues up a lot of frames and then just dies - unsure what is happening here though it seems like it is connected to the part where we need to handle multiple callbacks for the same surface.

 Limitations
 ====